-When you’re a passenger in a motor vehicle, it’s difficult to take evasive action to avoid an accident.
-Injuries more serious than those suffered by your driver can result.
-The only good news is that it’s highly unlikely that you’ll be determined to be even partially at fault for the accident.
-Questions about your accident and injuries are going to arise though, especially if one or more other vehicles were involved in a crash in the Tampa area.
+When you’re a passenger in a motor vehicle, it’s difficult to take evasive action to avoid injury in an accident.
+As a result, injuries more serious than those suffered by your driver can result.
+The only good news is that you’re highly unlikely to be at fault for the accident.
+Although, questions about your accident and injuries are going to arise.
+Especially, if the crash involved one or more vehicles in the Tampa area.

-Even if your driver didn’t suffer any injuries, you will need the accident and your injuries documented.
-Call 911, report the accident and request that paramedics be sent to the scene.
-Don’t get talked out of reporting the accident to police under any circumstances.
-You stand little chance of being compensated for your damages without a police report.
+First, even if your driver didn’t suffer any injuries, you will need the accident and your injuries documented.
+Call 911, request paramedics and report the accident.
+Don’t get talked out of reporting the accident to the police under any circumstances.
+Without a police report, you stand little chance of receiving compensation for your damages.

-Florida is a no-fault insurance state, so you will be required to use personal injury protection (PIP) benefits for the first $10,000 of medical bills and lost earnings.
+Florida is a no-fault insurance state.
+So, this requires you to use personal injury protection (PIP) benefits.
+But, this is for the first $10,000 of medical bills and lost earnings.
 Assuming that you own a car, you’ll make that claim under your own PIP coverage.
 If you don’t own a car and don’t have PIP coverage, Florida law provides for what driver’s PIP coverage applies.
 If you fail to treat for your injuries within 14 days of the date of your accident, it’s likely that PIP coverage will be denied.
 It’s also likely that the value of any personal injury claim or lawsuit that you file could be reduced.
-Seek immediate medical treatment if you are injured in any car accident.
+Seek immediate medical treatment for any car accident injuries.